UniversalDependencies/UD_Turkish-PUD/README.md

 # Changelog

+* 2018-04-15 v2.2
+  * Added lemmas predicted by UDPipe 1.2, trained on UD Turkish 2.0 (the UDPipe output from CoNLL 2017 shared task).
 * 2017-11-15 v2.1
   * First official release after it was used as a surprise dataset in the CoNLL 2017 shared task.